cosmos/ibc/spec/ics-026-relayer-module/README.md

 ### Desired Properties

-- Modules should be able to own channels through the relayer module.
+- Modules should be able to bind to ports and own channels through the relayer module.
 - No overhead should be added for packet sends and receives other than the layer of call indirection.

 ## Technical Specification